 What is the differential diagnosis for GI bleeding in this patient?

 The differential diagnosis of GI bleeding in critically ill patients is broad (Table 28-1).
 Observation of bright red blood with coffee grounds appearance on NGT lavage suggests an upper gastrointestinal (UGI) source (originating proximal to the ligament of Treitz).
-UGI bleeding accounts for approximately 75% of GI bleeds and has a mortality rate of 20% to 30% in hospitalized patients.1 Intensive care unit (ICU) patients whose lungs are mechanically ventilated for more than 48 hours have coagulopathy, a history of GI ulceration, or bleeding within the last 12 months or two of the following risk factors: sepsis, ICU admission longer than 7 days, occult bleeding of 6 days or longer, or daily use of 250 mg of hydrocortisone or an equivalent are at risk for stress-related mucosal damage.2 A history of alcoholism, cirrhosis, or portal hypertension is often elicited in patients with variceal bleeding.
-Although melena is ...
+UGI bleeding accounts for approximately 75% of GI bleeds and has a mortality rate of 20% to 30% in hospitalized patients.1 Intensive care unit (ICU) patients whose lungs are mechanically ventilated for more than 48 hours have coagulopathy, a history of GI ulceration, or bleeding within the last 12 months or two of the following risk factors: sepsis, ICU admission longer than 7 days, occult bleeding of 6 days or longer, or daily use of 250 mg of hydrocortisone or an equivalent are at risk for stress-related mucosal damage.2 A history of alcoholism, cirrhosis, or portal hypertension is often elicited in patients with variceal bleeding. ...